Risks, Consequences, Choices

 In fact, binge drinking among all ages of students at UNO has fallen from 46% in 2010 to 39% in 2012.

 Although more and more students are choosing to abstain from alcohol use and practice responsible drinking, high-risk drinking is still a concern at UNO.
-As you visit with your sons and daughters about drinking at college, having accurate information helps initiate the conversation and allows you to speak with confidence and credibility.
+As you visit with your students about drinking at college, having accurate information helps initiate the conversation and allows you to speak with confidence and credibility.

 This website features interviews from students and administrators from institutions of higher education in Nebraska.
 Although this website is intended for the parents of UNO students, it is important to note that young adults in the city of Omaha, enrolled, employed or both, socialize together and often share similar experiences related to their transition to college life.